google/ml-compiler-opt/docs/llvm/README.md

 ## 1. Build the Docker Image

-From the repository root, build the development environment container:
+From the repository root, build the demo environment container:

 ```bash
 docker build -t ml-compiler-opt-llvm docs/llvm/